ghost-ng/broot/Readme.md

 # BROOT

 This is a bruteforcing framework that takes advantage of the "plug-n-play" approach offered by python.
 Modular behavior allows this framework to remain static while scaling available plugins or "plugins."
+A plugin can be easily confused with a module, and in order to avoid confusion between this from the python module, I opted for the term plugin.
+Functionally, this is a "plug-n-play" file that defines how to authenticate to a service/login page.
+Once you have defined that code, the broot framework will wrap around the plugin and provide you wil some brootforcing options.

 Time to "be root," **broot**